dotnet/csharplang/proposals/lambda-method-group-defaults.md

 ```

 ## Current Behavior
-Currently, when a user implements a lambda with a default or `params` parameter, the compiler raises an error stating that it's not allowed.
+Currently, when a user implements a lambda with a default or `params` parameter, the compiler raises an error.

 ```csharp
 var addWithDefault = (int addTo = 2) => addTo + 1; // error CS1065: Default values are not valid in this context.